QuanticTelecom/support/readme.md

 ### Repositories

-Then, you need to create one or two repositories and implement both `TicketRepository` and `CommentRepository`.
+Then, you need to create the repositories to implement both `TicketRepository` and `CommentRepository`.

 Make sure to bind the interfaces to the concrete class(es) in a service provider for example.

 ### Factories

-Finally, you must build concrete classes for `OpenTicket` and `WriteComment`
+Finally, you must build concrete classes for `OpenTicket` and `WriteComment`.
+Just follow the interfaces methods.